waywardphilosopher/parami/content/docs/knowing.md

 ### Set readings

 1. Plato's *Theatetus* (translated Christopher Rowe)
-2. *Zhuangzi: The Complete Writings* (translated by Brook Ziporyn)
+2. *The Complete Works of Zhuangzi* (translated by Burton Watson)

 #### About the Readings
 For reading the *Theatetus*, we're going to be using the Cambridge University Press version of the text, edited and translated by Christopher Rowe.
-I'll provide extracts in PDF.
+I'll provide extracts in PDF and put these on Canvas for you to download.

 As a guide to the text as a whole, I recommend this detailed article Sophie Grace Chappell: https://plato.stanford.edu/entries/plato-theaetetus/.

-We'll be using sections from Brook Ziporyn's translations of the *Zhuangzi*.
+We'll be using sections from Burton Watson's translations of the *Zhuangzi*.
+Again, I will provide you with extracts.